 Federal Laws vs Colorado Laws

 It’s important to note that this decision does not affect the federal law enforcement agencies that work in Colorado.
-These decisions only apple at the state level and cannot be appealed to the federal court.
+These decisions only apply at the state level and cannot be appealed to the federal court.

 This decision is made complicated mostly because of the discrepancy between the federal laws and Colorado state laws, as the federal laws outlaw marijuana in any amount.